tuxcanfly/tuxcanfly.me/content/book-review-animal-farm.rst

 The story starts off with a rebellion by all animals united against a common
 enemy: Mr Jones, the farm owner.
 Two pigs - Snowball and Napolean hatch a plan and together with the support of horses, dogs, geese and all animals, are successful in driving the farmer out.
-Rejoicing the revolution they set out to re-create their society and write their own version of the sacred commandments.
+Rejoicing at the revolution, they set out to re-create their society and write their own version of the sacred commandments.
 The pigs being the most intelligent animals and the only literate ones, are the authors of most of these laws.
 They soon realize their privileged status and thus begin to hijack the revolution.
 Snowball wants to create a windmill but is driven out because Napolean has other plans and is able to convince the animals the Snowball is actually a spy.
 Now Napolean takes over and the rest of the story details how greed and corruption turn him into the very thing that all animals had revolted against - human.

 The metaphorical relation between different animals and different sections of the public is very beautiful: pigs - intelligentsia, dogs - loyalists, sheep -